balancer/docs-v3/docs/concepts/router/overview.md

 [Router.sol](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/Router.sol)

-## Deployment Addresses
+## Deployments

 BalancerV3Router01 is deployed at 0x..... on the Ethereum mainnet, ......
 It was built from commit #####.

-## Liquidity operations
+## State-changing functions
-Liquidity operations are transactions that change pool balances and are state changing.
-They are used for interacting with Balancer onchain and route through to the Vault's primitives.
+The router's state-changing functions are used for interacting with Balancer onchain.
+They provide simple interfaces for the most common user actions performed against the Balancer Vault.
 ### initialize

 ```solidity